rctphone/n8n-nodes-refresh-token-auth/README.md

 - Verify the Refresh Token URL is correct
 - Check that your refresh token is still valid
 - Ensure field names match your API's response format
+- Verify the Refresh Request Configuration JSON is valid
+- Check if your API requires specific headers or body parameters in the refresh request

 #### 401 Errors Persisting